• Skip to primary navigation

 ★★★★★ If you have made this homemade Italian ice, I would love to hear about it in the comments below and be sure to rate the recipe!

 This Watermelon Italian Ice recipe is one of the best-frozen desserts.
 It is refreshing, easy to make and most of all, it tastes great!
-Keep cool during those hot summer months with this granita ice!
+Keep cool during those hot summer months with granita!

 5 from 1 vote